faruk-guler/LusuaL/Cron-Anacron.md

 > **Crontab:** Crontab (CRON TABle) is a file which contains the schedule of cron entries to be run and at specified times.
 File location varies by operating systems.
 >
 > **Cron job or cron schedule:** Cron job or cron schedule is a specific set of execution instructions specifying day, time and command to execute. crontab can have multiple execution statements.
 >
+## Cron vs Anacron
+Both systems let configure automated runs of tasks at predefined periods.

+However, the cron daemon (service) assumes the pc (server) runs 24 hours a day, 7 days a week (24x7), thus continuously.
+That means that in case of downtime, jobs that would have had to run when the server was down won’t be run until the next schedule.

+Anacron, on the contrary is conceived for pc’s that are not meant to operate on 24x7 basis.
+So when the pc goes down, the tasks normally scheduled during that downtime will be executed as soon as the pc is brought back online.
+>